global-asp/asp-source/en/0023_lion-that-wanted-friendship.md

 ##
 The man took up his
-spear, shouting, “If you
+spear, shouting, "If you
 want to eat me, then I
-will spear you.”
+will spear you."
 The lion
-woke up and ran out, “I
+woke up and ran out, "I
 said this man will one
-day kill me.”
+day kill me."

 ##
 From that day, the lion